ByteMeDirk/semantic-medallion-data-platform/docs/architecture.md

 - Business keys established

 ### Storage:

-- GCS bucket: `{project_id}-silver`
+- Local filesystem: `data/silver`
-- BigQuery dataset: `silver`
+- PostgreSQL schema: `silver`

 ## Gold Layer

 The Gold layer contains business-level aggregates and metrics that are ready for consumption by end-users and applications.

 ### Characteristics:

 - Business-level aggregates
 - Denormalized for query performance
 - Optimized for specific use cases